ALLEROY/hello-world/README.md

 # hello-world
 Hi Alex here.
-I like Datascientists Methodes, SAS, R, Python.....
+I like Datascientists Methodes, SAS, R, Python..... and also GitHub